sympa-community/sympa-ansible/README.md

     $ vagrant up

 This prepares a VM that is ready to be managed by Ansible.
 It will call a simple Ansible playbook to make some changes to the VM.

+Create the new environment for the VM:

+    $ ./scripts/create_new_environment.sh environments/local

+Provision the environment:

+    $ vagrant provision

+And link the environment to your local directory:

+    $ cd environments/local/; ln -s ../../.vagrant/provisioners/ansible/inventory; cd ../..

 Run `$ vagrant provision` to rerun just the provisioning step and update the inventory.

 A starting point for a playbook is provided.
 Run the playbook "site.yml":